hookhamk/CTRL-ALT_SHIFTS/README.md

 🚀 Description

-What does yoWhat does this app do?
+What does this app do?
 Ctrl+Alt+Shifts is a smart workforce scheduling platform that allows employers to create, manage, and optimize employee shifts seamlessly.
 It features an interactive calendar, shift swapping, automated scheduling, and real-time updates using GraphQL.

 What problem does it solve?